What does good governance in financial services organisations look like? How can we foster good governance?

 With so much movement in the regulatory world, good governance within your organisation becomes vital to ensure operations are running smoothly, and to be able catch flags when they appear.

-Join us for a free webinar on Tuesday 2 May at 3.30pm.
-Our experts will engage in a stimulating and thought-provoking conversation about what you should be seeing in your organisation, how governance could change across the financial services and what 'good governance' for financial services organisations actually looks like in practice.
+On Tuesday 2 May we hosted a webinar where our experts engaged in a stimulating and thought-provoking conversation about what you should be seeing in your organisation, how governance could change across the financial services and what 'good governance' for financial services organisations actually looks like in practice.

 Kirsten Patterson is the Chief Executive of the Institute of Directors.
 She is a qualified lawyer and a Distinguished Fellow of the Human Resources Institute of New Zealand.
 Her governance roles include: